Japanese History Digest

 Establishment of the Tokugawa Shogunate (Ieyasu)

-After the death of Toyotomi Hideyoshi, Tokugawa Ieyasu, based in the Kanto region, came into conflict with the Western Army led by Ishida Mitsunari and others who sought to preserve the Toyotomi government.
-In 1600, Ieyasu defeated them at the Battle of Sekigahara.
-This victory allowed Ieyasu to gain effective control over the entire country.
+After the death of Toyotomi Hideyoshi, Ieyasu established his base in the Kanto region.
+In 1600, he confronted the Western Army, led by Ishida Mitsunari, who sought to protect the Toyotomi government, and won the Battle of Sekigahara.
+This battle allowed Ieyasu to seize control of the entire country.

 Consolidation of the Tokugawa Shogunate